mattsmida/rs-pixly/notes/project-priorities.md

-TS
-Express (vs Flask)
-React
-Attractiveness

-What are our goals for this?
+# What are our goals for this project?
 Pleasing looks, presentable, portfoilio-ready, curb-appeal

+### Choose one...
+- TS
+- Express (vs Flask)
+- React
+- "Attractiveness"

-Pix.ly: Image lighttable / editor»
+### The task: Pix.ly: Image lighttable / editor

 (Login/authentication isn’t required; any web user can do everything)